 The Recipe: Grilled Skirt Steak and Veggies with Guacamole

 Tips and what you will need: I use a large cast iron pan for searing vegetables.
 I grilled these steaks on my BBQ but you can also cook them indoors on a grilling pan.
 You always need a good knife (my favorite).
 I love Maldons Flaked Sea Salt and buy the tub to save money.
 Click to find my recipe for Chunky Guacamole and Roasted Mexican Potatoes.
 You can find my marble and wood serving board here.
-To make Whole 30 compliant omit corn.
+To make Whole 30 or Paleo compliant omit corn.

 A delicious and quick gluten, grain and dairy free meal.
 Meat needs to marinate so allow time for that.
 You will cook meat and vegetables simultaneously, but start with veggies since they take a little longer.